-Recovering from drug or alcohol addiction generally includes rebuilding our lives, clearing the wreckage of our past, making amends, and more often than not — dealing with an unwelcomed amount of anxiety and stress.
+Recovering from drug or alcohol addiction generally includes rebuilding our lives, clearing the wreckage of our past, making amends, and more.
+Additionally, recovering involves dealing with an unwelcome amount of anxiety and high-stress level.
 Stress is an unavoidable and natural side-effect of being human, but especially for those of us who make the courageous decision to get sober.

 Almost every addict uses substances to escape unwanted emotions and stress.
 It’s no surprise that we have to face triggers as we trudge the road to recovery.
 However, because stress is one of the primary triggers of relapse, we must learn how to manage stress.
-Walking through uncomfortable emotions and stress – sober – can undoubtedly be a challenge for anyone in recovery.
+Our FHE Health Connected with Alumni Health Program will help you walk through the challenges of staying sober.
 Here are five ways I have learned how to manage stress in recovery without resorting to self-medicating with drugs and alcohol.

 Mindfulness has become an increasingly popular stress management tool.
 Keeping up with transparency, when I first heard about mindfulness, I thought it was a complete joke.
 I envisioned myself attempting to position myself in the lotus position and holding back laughter as I try to recite the ever-popular “OHM” chant.
 I couldn’t have been more misled.